-Euro 2016 gives Irish grocery retailers a boost
+Euro 2016 boosts Irish grocery retailers

 The latest supermarket share figures from Kantar Worldpanel in Ireland, published today for the 12 weeks ending 17 July 2016, show continued growth for the grocery market with sales rising by 3.3% compared with last year.